Frequently Asked Questions

 As locally owned businesses, co-ops are committed to the people they serve and the communities they live in.
 Owners can have a voice in what is available for purchase, as well as in the overall organization of their particular co-op.
 Owners get the most buying power for their money, and the money stays in the community, contributing to its economic strength.

-Like other cooperatives, Oryana Natural Foods Market operates according to the 7 Cooperative Business Principles.
+Like other cooperatives, Oryana operates according to the 7 Cooperative Business Principles.

-- As a member-owner, you are actually an owner of the Co-op.
+- As an owner, you actually do own the Co-op.
 You will be taking a direct action to bring local, organic, and natural foods to your community and your family.
-As a member-owner, you can run and vote for the Board of Directors and make proposals for the rest of the membership to vote on.
+As an owner, you can run and vote for the Board of Directors and make proposals for the rest of the membership to vote on.

-- Dozens of area businesses have partnered with us to offer discounts and incentives to Oryana members.
+- Dozens of area businesses have partnered with us to offer discounts and incentives to Oryana owners.

 - You will be supporting locally-owned business and creating a better community not only for your neighbors but also for the farmers and producers we support.

-- Member Appreciation Days - Four times a year, Oryana holds special event days celebrating our members.
-On these days, we offer unique discounts and giveaways to members who shop at Oryana.
+- Owner Appreciation Days - Four times a year, Oryana holds special event days celebrating our owners.
+On these days, we offer unique discounts and giveaways to owners who shop at Oryana.

-- As a member-owner, you will be eligible to receive a patronage rebate.
-Each year that the co-op turns a profit that doesn't have to go back into the storefront, the Board of Directors may decide to distribute the money amongst the membership.
-How much each member-owner shopped at the co-op over the course of that year will determine the percentage of the profit he or she is eligible to receive.
+- As an owner, you will be eligible to receive a patronage rebate.
+Each year that the co-op turns a profit that doesn't have to go back into the storefront, the Board of Directors may decide to distribute the money amongst the ownership.
+How much each owner shopped at the co-op over the course of that year will determine the percentage of the profit he or she is eligible to receive.

-The Oryana membership fee consists of a $15 yearly equity deposit per person (refundable if you choose to cancel your membership in the future) and a $5 non-refundable annual fee per housefold.
+The Oryana ownership fee consists of a $15 yearly equity deposit per person (refundable if you choose to cancel your ownership in the future) and a $5 non-refundable annual fee per housefold.
 Simply visit the Customer Service Desk and fill out an application form.

-There is not currently a family membership that works differently from an individual membership.
-Each membership equals one vote, so a family can join the co-op under one membership, but the family would effectively be splitting the benefits of an individual membership; the whole family would be entitled to one vote.
+There is not currently a family ownership that works differently from an individual membership.
+Each ownership equals one vote, so a family can join the co-op under one ownership, but the family would effectively be splitting the benefits of an individual ownership; the whole family would be entitled to one vote.

 We have the area's best selection of products for special diets including gluten and dairy-free and vegan diets.
 You can easily find gluten-free items by looking for the red 'Gluten-free' shelf tag.